VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilaki@totsili.com**

-- ⚡ Daily fun fact: **The three best-known western names in China: Jesus Christ, Richard	Nixon, and Elvis Presley**
+- ⚡ Daily fun fact: **Baskin Robbins plain vanilla ice cream is the number one selling flavour and accounts for a quarter of their sales**

 <!-- Contact -->
 <h3 align="left">Connect with me:</h3>